matic1010/fullstackopen-submissions/part0/spa_diagram.md

-# New note diagram
+# SPA page load diagram

-A diagram depicting the situation where the user creates a new note on the page https://studies.cs.helsinki.fi/exampleapp/notes by writing something into the text field and clicking the Save button.
+A diagram depicting the situation where the user first visits the page https://studies.cs.helsinki.fi/exampleapp/spa.

-As an example, we try to add a note saying "Hello world!"

 ```mermaid
   sequenceDiagram